jina-ai/jina/docs/chapters/101/README.md

 <img align="right" src="img/ILLUS5.png?raw=true" alt="Jina 101 Driver, Copyright by Jina AI Limited" title="Jina 101 Driver, Copyright by Jina AI Limited" hspace="10" width="30%"/>

-**Driver defines how an Executor behaves on network requests.** Driver helps the Executor to handle the network traffic by interpreting the traffic data (e.g. Protobuf) into the format that the Executor can understand and process (e.g. Numpy array).
+**Driver defines how an Executor behaves on network requests.** Driver interprets network traffic into a format the Executor can understand, for example translating Protobuf into a Numpy array

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

-<h3 align="center">Pea</h3>
+<h3 align="center">Peas</h3>

 <img align="left" src="img/ILLUS6.png?raw=true" alt="Jina 101 Pea, Copyright by Jina AI Limited" title="Jina 101 Pea, Copyright by Jina AI Limited" hspace="10" width="30%"/>

+All healthy families need to communicate, and the Executor clan is no different.
+They talk to each other via Peas.

-**Pea wraps an Executor and grants its ability to exchange data over a network.** Pea can send and receive data from other Peas.
+A **Pea** wraps an Executor and lets it exchange data over a network.
+Each Pea can send and receive data from other Peas.
 Pea can also run inside a Docker container, containing all dependencies and the contextual environment in one place.

 <img align="right" src="img/ILLUS7.png?raw=true" alt="Jina 101 Pea, Copyright by Jina AI Limited" title="Jina 101 Pea, Copyright by Jina AI Limited" hspace="10" width="30%"/>